-The leisure battery is charged either by the vehicle alternator when the engine is running. or by the on board battery charger when the vehicle is connected to a suitable mains supply via the hook-up lead supplied with the vehicle.
+The leisure battery is charged either by the vehicle alternator when the engine is running, or by the on board battery charger when the vehicle is connected to a suitable mains supply via the hook-up lead supplied with the vehicle.

-Connection the mains supply also activates the 230V sockets and 230V lights (where fitted to a vehicle), as well as various mains appliances.
+Connection the mains supply also activates the 230V sockets as well as various mains appliances.